 - You were NOT a full-time student who was claimed as a dependent on another person’s return

 - You did NOT live in college or university operated housing for the entire year

 - You did NOT live in a licensed care facility for the entire year

-- Your income is within the income limits in Table A and Table B here.
+- Your income was within the limits in Table A and Table B

 The standard credit computation uses standard allowances established by law.
 Use Table A above to find the standard allowance for the number of exemptions you claimed.
-If your heat costs are currently included in your rent or in someone else's name, you must check the box on line 7 of the Home Heating Credit Claim.
+If your heat costs are currently included in your rent, you must check the box on line 10 of the Home Heating Credit Claim.

 You may be eligible to use the Standard method if: